-• Ethical behaviour refers to a set of values that t are morally acceptable in society.

-- Businesses develop their own codes of ethics for bet practice. - Professional behaviour is a set of desired practices, e.g. treating people with respect. - Specific occupational groups have developed their own codes of professionalism.

-2 Sexual harassment

-- Involves unwanted and unwelcome attention of a sexual nature from someone at work. - The attention causes discomfort, is humiliating and interferes with the job - It is wrong and unethical to abuse your position to take advantage of others

-Unauthorised use of workplace funds and resources

-- Using the business's money without permission is called unauthorized use of funds - It is a criminal offence - Using the organisations funds for own use is an illegal - Example buying air time from petty cash

-4 Unfair advertising • Definition: - Refers to the use of false or misleading statements in advertising leading to misrepresentation of the concerned product, which may negatively affect consumers.
-Examples - False Labelling - Healthy Exaggerations - making false health claims for your products. - High tech terminology - Tech companies have been known to bury the reality of their products under layers of impressive vocabulary and general misrepresentation 5 Pricing of goods in rural areas People in rural areas are often not able to compare prices of different retailers They are forced to buy from one local store They are at the mercy of greedy shopkeepers who inflate prices 6 Taxation Corporate tax and personal income tax are the main source of income for the government 7 Many businesses and individuals do not declare all their income to SARS 7 This is called tax evasion and it is illegal and unethical Abuse of work time
+Ethical behaviour refers to a set of values that are morally acceptable in society.
+Businesses develop their own codes of ethics for bet practice.
+Professional behaviour is a set of desired practices, e.g. treating people with respect. • Specific occupational groups have developed their own codes of professionalism.
+2 Sexual harassment Involves unwanted and unwelcome attention of a sexual nature from someone at wo • The attention causes discomfort, is humiliating and interferes with the job It is wrong and unethical to abuse your position to take advantage of others 3 Unauthorised use of workplace funds and resources Using the business's money without permission is called unauthorized use of funds It is a criminal offence Using the organisations funds for own use is an illegal Example buying air time from petty cash 4 Unfair advertising Definition: - Refers to the use of false or misleading statements in advertising leading to misrepresentation of the concerned product, which may negatively affect consumers.
+Examples - False Labelling - Healthy Exaggerations - making false health claims for your products. - High tech terminology - Tech companies have been known to bury the reality of their products under layers of impressive vocabulary and general misrepresentation 5 Pricing of goods in rural areas 5 5 Pricing of goods in rural areas 5 Pricing of goods in rural areas • People in rural areas are often not able to compare prices of different retailers • They are forced to buy from one local store • They are at the mercy of greedy shopkeepers who inflate prices 5 Pricing of goods in rural areas • People in rural areas are often not able to compare prices of different retailers • They are forced to buy from one local store • They are at the mercy of greedy shopkeepers who inflate prices Taxation Pricing of goods in rural areas • People in rural areas are often not able to compare prices of different retailers • They are forced to buy from one local store • They are at the mercy of greedy shopkeepers who inflate prices Pricing of goods in rural areas • People in rural areas are often not able to compare prices of different retailers • They are forced to buy from one local store • They are at the mercy of greedy shopkeepers who inflate prices Taxation • Corporate tax and personal income tax are the main source of income for the

-- Refers to activities that is not focused on the job that you are meant to do during working hours
+• Refers to activities that is not focused on the job that you are meant to do during working hours

-- Make personal calls during work hours.

-- Take extended lunch breaks
+- Make personal calls during work hours. - Take extended lunch breaks

-- Use the printer and copier for personal use

-- Do personal business during work hours

-1.12 Recommend Improvement [strategies] for the above unethical behaviour/practices.
+- Use the printer and copier for personal use - Do personal business during work hours - 1.12 Recommend Improvement [strategies] for the above unethical behaviour/practices.